-Permanent hose reels installed in accordance with the relevant British Standard (see BS EN 671-347) provide an effective firefighting facility.
-They may offer an alternative, or be in addition to, portable firefighting equipment.
+Permanent hose reels (see Figure 19) installed in accordance with the relevant British Standard (BS EN 671-3) provide an effective firefighting facility.
+They may be in addition to portable firefighting equipment.
 A concern is that untrained people will stay and fight a fire when escape is the safest option.
 Where hose reels are installed, and your fire risk assessment expects relevant staff to use them in the initial stages of a fire, they should receive appropriate training.